matcornic/hermes/README.md

 ## Elements

-Mailgen supports injecting custom elements such as dictionaries, tables and action buttons into e-mails.
+Hermes supports injecting custom elements such as dictionaries, tables and action buttons into e-mails.

 ### Action